schefm2/Lab_5/README.md

 - [x] Testing Read_Accel
 - [x] Determine if global keypad and keyboard are necessary
 - [x] Beginning implementation of main logic
+- [x] Determine best place for a routinely updating read_AD_input for gain
+- [x] Create xpercent and ypercent method of handling gains
+- [x] Rewrite calibrate for better usability